scrabbletank/farhome-rules/rulesdoc.md

 ***Hexproof.*** This creature is immune to Hex 1 and below.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 They cast all spells at 4th level using 5/1/1 as their spellcasting roll, and cannot cast more than 12 times per long rest.
+Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_.
 They know the spells _Bleed, Sleep, Cloud of Teeth, Fear, Curse of Misfortune, Curse of Weakness, Inflict Wound, Laughing Skull_.

 **Actions**